mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

     * If a reviewer requests changes, your pull request will disappear from their queue of reviews.
     * Once you've addressed the concerns, reach out with another mention or via our community server.
 5. Wait for your code to be merged.
+    * Larger pull requests may require more time to review.
     * Once all reviewers have approved your changes, they will handle merging your code.

 If you are a core committer seeking a review